 - Ensuring that the needs of speakers or other visitors are met

 - Ensuring that the event will provide visitors with a favorable impression of the faculty, students, staff, programs, and operations of the law school

 - Ensuring that the event will provide students with a favorable impression of the educational environment, services, and opportunities at the law school

-The Associate Dean for Administration and Marketing has overall responsibility for publicity and marketing of speakers and events.
+The Senior Executive Director for Marketing and Enrollment has overall responsibility for publicity and marketing of speakers and events.

 Speakers and events at the law school should be used, where possible, for purposes of student engagement and internal student marketing.
 Events should be planned with an eye toward: